solana-labs/solana/docs/src/implemented-proposals/instruction_introspection.md

 necessary information from there.

-Note: custom serialization of instructions is used because bincode is about 10x slower in native code and exceeds current BPF instruction limits.
+Note: custom serialization of instructions is used because bincode is about 10x slower in native code and exceeds current SBF instruction limits.